hashicorp/terraform-provider-kubernetes/website/docs/r/persistent_volume.html.markdown

 #### Arguments

 * `fs_type` - (Optional) Filesystem type of the volume that you want to mount.
 Tip: Ensure that the filesystem type is supported by the host operating system.
 Examples: "ext4", "xfs", "ntfs".
 Implicitly inferred to be "ext4" if unspecified.
-More info: http://kubernetes.io/docs/user-guide/volumes#awselasticblockstore
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes#awselasticblockstore)
 * `partition` - (Optional) The partition in the volume that you want to mount.
 If omitted, the default is to mount by volume name.
 Examples: For volume /dev/sda1, you specify the partition as "1".
 Similarly, the volume partition for /dev/sda is "0" (or you can leave the property empty).
 * `read_only` - (Optional) Whether to set the read-only property in VolumeMounts to "true".
 If omitted, the default is "false".
-More info: http://kubernetes.io/docs/user-guide/volumes#awselasticblockstore
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes#awselasticblockstore)
 * `volume_id` - (Required) Unique ID of the persistent disk resource in AWS (Amazon EBS volume).
-More info: http://kubernetes.io/docs/user-guide/volumes#awselasticblockstore
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes#awselasticblockstore)

 ### `azure_disk`